Sintra-Portugal.com

 The steps leading down the Poço Iniciático

 The other notable palace, Palácio de Monserrate, sits about 3.5 km from the historic centre.
-While the palace grounds are relatively flat, getting there requires either the 435 tourist bus or a taxi, as the road winds through steep terrain.
+Getting there requires either the 435 tourist bus or an Uber/Bolt, as the road winds through steep terrain.
+Once you arrive, the palace's magnificent exotic gardens are comparatively flat and much easier to explore than the hilly grounds of Pena.

 The town centre offers numerous charming cafés and restaurants perfect for regular breaks during your exploration.
 The traditional Portuguese cobblestone pavements, while picturesque, require careful navigation - they become treacherous in wet weather and are unsuitable for high heels or thin-soled footwear.
 Regardless of your chosen mode of transport between attractions, robust walking shoes are essential for comfortable sightseeing.